RobTillaart/AtomicWeight/README.md

 - "Ba((OH)4(COOH)2)3" - recursive repeating groups (artificial example).

 Numbers of an element or a group should be between 1 and 2^32-1 (uint32_t).
-However in practice values are relative small (< 100).
+However in practice values are relative small (< 20).
 - zero (0) is mapped upon 1.
-- very large numbers cause overflow when printing the output of functions.
+- very large numbers cause overflow when printing the output of some functions.
 Use - https://github.com/RobTillaart/printHelpers if needed.